AdobeDocs/experience-manager-65.en/help/communities/setup.md

 ## Create Tutorial Tags {#create-tutorial-tags}

-Create tags to use for the engage and enablement tutorials, using the tag namespace of `Tutorial`.
+Create tags to use for the engage tutorials, using the tag namespace of `Tutorial`.

 Use the [Tagging console](../../help/sites-administering/tags.md#tagging-console) to create the following tags: